All Episodes

 It's just shocking.

-And we almost need a new word for how bad this is.
+We almost need a new word for how bad this is.

-Um I know you and I, you know, talk about it every week, or we you and I talk about it every day with each other, but you have to step back from a perspective of who is running our government, what happened to our law enforcement community, and how did it become so politicized that these disinformation vortexes are an everyday occurrence.
+And I know you and I, you know, talk about it every week, or you and I talk about it every day with each other, but you have to step back from a perspective of who is running our government, what happened to our law enforcement community, and how did it become so politicized that these disinformation vortexes are an everyday occurrence.

-Maybe if there was something like we made a mistake once every 10 years, and we actually made a legitimate we the government made a legitimate mistake, that happens.
+Maybe if there was something like we made a mistake once every 10 years and we actually made a legitimate, we, the government, made a legitimate mistake, that happens.

-This is intentional unlawful activity by our government partnering with the media to pump out disinformation to falsely portray individuals and movements and beliefs that they don't agree with.
+This is intentional, unlawful activity by our government partnering with the media to pump out disinformation to falsely portray individuals and movements and beliefs that they don't agree with.

 So what did you mean by that?